udacity/High-Immersion-Course-Assets/README.md

 1. BlockThowerV1 - SteamVR is set up and players have the ability to pick up and throw blocks.
 2. BlockThrowerV2.1 - Everything the previous project has + some initial work on the menu system.
 3. BlockThrowerV2.5 - Everything the previous project has + menu works by touching the touchpad.
 Pressing down spawns the objects.
+4. BlockThrowerV2.9SCENELOAD - Everything the previous project has + Changes scenes when touching the touchpad.